NEWS AND EVENTS

 Listen to Barbara interviewed by Judy Carmichael on NPR’s Jazz Inspired program.

-Barbara performs with rag time specialist Terry Waldo, guitar virtuoso Howard Alden, legendary violinist Andy Stein and many other wonderful musicians regularly.
+Barbara also performs with the wonderful pianist Ehud Asherie, guitar virtuoso James Chirillo, legendary violinist Andy Stein and many other world famous musicians regularly.